West Bragg Creek Trail Etiquette, Trail Types, User Recommendations and Safety

 - Mountain bikers may use any all-season trails (brown), except Fullerton Loop (Foot traffic only).

 - Biking, hiking and snowshoeing are permitted from Dec.
 1 to Mar.
-31 on Telephone Loop, Mountain Road, using the non-trackset side of the trail.
+31 on East Telephone Loop, Mountain Road, using the non-trackset side of the trail.

 - Winter fat biking is also permitted from Dec.
 1 to Mar.
 31 on Snowy Owl, Snowy Shortcut, Whitetail, Old Shell Road, Snowshoe Hare (west only), and Lower West Crystal Line winter multi-use trails whenever there is snow on the ground and the trails are frozen.